callmeMrlong/World-Guessr-Hacks/README.md

 ## Cope harder Anand Gautam
 This is where to use the hacks [World Guessr](https://worldguessr.com)
 This is the dude that made world guessr [@codergautam](https://github.com/codergautam)

-(Cool secret when used off the world guessr site)